vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 167

 Christian eta 816; treat tion on Arobitectore, sculpture Vedas ng anthoritative and and painting, 1653-54. prescribe the use of Vedic Poriṇasım ACOBYA, q. by Hemadri mantras in many rites, 918- 188n; by Nirnayasindhu 9980, 919; two separate Parāṇa Purascarana (of a mantra); versions called Agneya 1107-1112; (vide ander Brāh , Linga and Viṣou Mantra'); five are minimum known to Ballalasena in latter constituents of P. viz. pājā, half of 12th cen.
-A. D. 870; japa, tarpaṇay, homa, dinner Vāyapurana named s first to brāhmaṇas, 1107n-9; mantra annng 18 P. by Matsya, Agni, to be repeated 1008, 108 or 10 Nāradiya, while several of the or 108, 28 or 8 times; if any other P. substitute Sive for one of five constituents cannot Vāya but Vāyu is one of the be carried out, japa of mantra 18 Mahāparāpag and not twice as many times as prescri Sivapurana 830; Vāyapurāṇa bed or dinner to brahmanas and Siva P. buth included may be spbstituted, 1109; in among 18 P. by Ballalasena P. mantra is, to be repeated 870; Vedarthasaigraba of 8000 times, if no espress dire Rāmānujācārya states that ction about number, 1110 ; all Parāṇas should be so meaning of, 1107-8; places interpreted as not to be in
+A. D. 870; japa, tarpaṇay, homa, dinner Vāyapurana named s first to brāhmaṇas, 1107n-9; mantra annng 18 P. by Matsya, Agni, to be repeated 1008, 108 or 10 Nāradiya, while several of the or 108, 28 or 8 times; if any other P. substitute Sive for one of five constituents cannot Vāya but Vāyu is one of the be carried out, japa of mantra 18 Mahāparāpag and not twice as many times as prescri Śivapurana 830; Vāyapurāṇa bed or dinner to brahmanas and Śiva P. buth included may be spbstituted, 1109; in among 18 P. by Ballalasena P. mantra is, to be repeated 870; Vedarthasaigraba of 8000 times, if no espress dire Rāmānujācārya states that ction about number, 1110 ; all Parāṇas should be so meaning of, 1107-8; places interpreted as not to be in

 where P. is to be practised conflict with Viṣ upuriṇa